 How does it work?

 You must apply to both the Peace Corps and to the Eberhardt MBA Program.
 According to the Master's International Lifecycle applicants should apply and be accepted to the Eberhardt MBA noting their interest in Peace Corps/MBA.
-You will then apply for the Peace Corps as an Master's International student ususally during your first semester working with your academic advisor according to your plan of study.
+You will then apply for the Peace Corps as a Master's International student usually during your first semester working with your academic advisor according to your plan of study.
 The Peace Corps application process includes an interview process, a health and dental clearance and a financial clearance.
 Please see MBA Admission Requirements for more information regarding MBA admission.